cleversos/Modern_Musician/README.md

 The steps to follow are:

 1. Deploy `NonFungibleToken.cdc`
-2. Deploy `ExampleNFT.cdc`, importing `NonFungibleToken` from the address you deployed it to.
+2. Deploy `ModernMusicianNFT.cdc`, importing `NonFungibleToken` from the address you deployed it to.

 Then you can experiment with some of the other transactions and scripts in `transactions/` or even write your own.
 You'll need to replace some of the import address placeholders with addresses that you deploy to, as well as some of the transaction arguments.